Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Side-Channel Attack

-The attacker can also affect the execution time of the victim function to leak information.
-For the victim code of Listing 2(a) or 2(b), the attacker fills set \textit{i} with W dirty cache lines and set j with W clean cache lines.
-If the secret is 1, when the cache line 0 is accessed, a dirty cache line in set \textit{i} needs to be written back to the backing store, which takes a longer time.
+This section describes how our WB channel can be extended to possible side channels when the victim has secret-dependent access.
+Figure~\ref{Victim function} shows possible gadgets where line~0 is in the cache set $m$ and line~1 is in the cache set $n$.
+There are usually three scenarios for information leakage through side channels.
+1)~As shown in Figure~\ref{Victim function}(a), the data is modified in the branch, which changes the cache line into a dirty state.
+By measuring the latency of replacing set $m$, we can distinguish whether the \textit{secret} is 1 or 0.
+In this scenario, it does not matter whether line~0 and line~1 are the same cache line, different cache lines in the same cache set, or different cache lines in different cache sets.
+However, the Prime+Probe and LRU channels do not work when line~0 and line~1 are in the same cache set.
+2)~In many encryption algorithms, the private key is read-only and cannot be modified.
+When the data is not modified in the branch, we can use a similar approach to Prime+Probe.
+As shown in Figure~\ref{Victim function}(b), the attacker fills set $m$ with $W$ dirty cache lines.
+If the secret is 1, a dirty cache line in set $m$ will be replaced.
+Therefore, the secret can also be inferred by measuring the latency of replacing set $m$.
+In this case, line~0 and line~1 need to belong to different cache sets.
+3)~The attacker can also affect the execution time of the victim function to leak information.
+As shown in Figure~\ref{Victim function}(b), the attacker first fills set $m$ with $W$ dirty cache lines and set $n$ with $W$ clean cache lines.
+If the secret is 1, when cache line~0 is accessed, a dirty cache line in set $m$ needs to be written back to the backing store, which takes a longer time.
 The attacker can infer the secret by measuring the latency to call the victim's function.
 In the first two scenarios, the execution of the victim function affects the state of the cache set.
-The attacker can use the pointer chasing algorithm introduced in Section 4.1 to reduce noise interference and effectively extract the secret.
+The attacker can use the pointer-chasing algorithm (Section~\ref{section:pointer-chasing}) to reduce noise interference and effectively extract the secret.
 However, in the third scenario, the time difference in calling the victim function can easily be overwhelmed by noise.
-The experimental results show that only when each branch loads two cache lines serially in the cache set, the attacker can clearly observe the time difference and infer secret.
+The experimental results show that only when each branch loads two cache lines serially in the cache set can the attacker clearly observe the time difference and infer the secret.